-Note: Market value share is the year-end market value of stocks held by HKF investors through the Shanghai and Shenzhen Connect programs divided by the market capital capitalization of the SSE and SZSE respectively.
+Note: Market value share is the year-end market value of stocks held by HKF investors through the Shanghai and Shenzhen Connect programs divided by the total market capital capitalization of the SSE and SZSE respectively.

-Figure 1 Market value share of HKF shareholdings through Connect programs in Section 3.1, the criteria for inclusion depend only on a firm's market capitalization and trading volume, not characteristics directly related to ES.
+We apply DD estimation to identify the causal effect of the Shanghai Connect program on ES ratings.
+Firms joining the Shanghai Connect on its first day and remaining in the program for at least two years comprise the treatment group.
+All other firms, except those joining the Shanghai Connect program after its start and Shenzhen Connect firms, comprise the control group.
+There are two key identifying assumptions.
+First, no omitted factors affect both a firm's ES rating and its inclusion in the Connect program.
+As discussed in Section 3.1, the criteria for inclusion depend only on a firm's market capitalization and trading volume, not characteristics directly related to ES.
 Moreover, Bloomberg launched their ESG ratings in 2020 and constructed the ESG ratings retroactively.
 This eliminates the possibility that the ESG ratings influenced inclusion in the Connect program.
 It also eliminates distortions in ratings resulting from conflicts of interest for the rating agency during the sample period.
 Such conflicts have occurred in other settings: Bolton et al. (2012) argue that bond rating agencies inflated ratings to compete in rating-shopping prior to the subprime mortgage crisis.

 Identification also requires that Bloomberg's selection criteria for rating a firm are orthogonal to inclusion in the Connect program.
-Since we do not observe Bloomberg's criteria, Appendix A.3 shows the results of estimating where \mathbf{D}{it}^{ES} is a dummy variable set to one if firm i received an ESG rating in year t and zero otherwise. \mathbf{D}t is an indicator variable set to one beginning in 2015, right after the Shanghai Connect program had commenced, and zero before. \mathbf{SC}i equals one if firm i is in the initial cohort of the Shanghai Connect program, and zero otherwise.
-X{it} includes time-varying controls that may affect receiving an ESG rating.
-These include firm financial characteristics described in Section 3.3 and various firm-characteristic-by-year fixed effects (industry-by-year, province-by-year, SOE-by-year, FOE-by-year, and "sin"-stockby-year) to capture time-varying industry, province, SOE, FOE, and "sin"-stock unobservables that affect inclusion.
+Since we do not observe Bloomberg's criteria, Appendix A.3 shows the results of estimating where $\mathbf{D}{it}^{ES}$ is a dummy variable set to one if firm i received an ESG rating in year t and zero otherwise. $\mathbf{D}t$ is an indicator variable set to one beginning in 2015, right after the Shanghai Connect program had commenced, and zero before. $\mathbf{SC}i$ equals one if firm i is in the initial cohort of the Shanghai Connect program, and zero otherwise. $X{it}$ includes time-varying controls that may affect receiving an ESG rating.
+These include firm financial characteristics described in Section 3.3 and various firm-characteristic-by-year fixed effects (industry-by-year, province-by-year, SOE-by-year, FOE-by-year, and "sin"-stock-by-year) to capture time-varying industry, province, SOE, FOE, and "sin"-stock unobservables that affect inclusion.
 The last is included because Hong and Kacperczyk (2009) show that institutional investors strategically avoid investing in "sin" (alcohol, tobacco, and gambling) stocks, and this may influence whether Bloomberg rates them.
 A substantial portion of northbound capital in the Connect programs flowed into these "sin" stocks, particularly alcohol, so we include the "sin"-stock-year interaction to control for this.